 Nevertheless, not wanting to become complacent, during the following year, our people participated in our third and fourth Operation QIC workshops.

-Our people enjoyed some lighter moments when members of our leadership team entertained them with a three-act, hospital-based play reinforcing a quality environment!
+Our people enjoyed some lighter moments when members of our leadership team entertained them with a three-act, play reinforcing a quality environment!

 I challenged our people to commit, individually and as a team, to still higher levels of the quality fever.